Aungmm1298/Aungmm1298/README.md

 ### 💫 About Me

-- 🎓 I’m a **Digital & Communication Engineering student** at Mae Fah Luang University
+- 🎓 I’m a Full Stack Engineer with expertise in Software & IT Solutions
-- 🔭 I’m currently working on **Web Development using React, Next.js and TailwindCSS**
+- 🔭 I’m currently working on UX/UI development with React, Next.js and TailwindCSS.
-- 🌱 I’m currently learning **Cloud Computing, IoT Systems, and IT Infrastructure**
+- 🌱 I’m currently learning Cloud Engineering and expanding my skills in IT infrastructure.
-- 🥅 2026 Goals: **Achieve Cloud certifications and develop advanced IoT & AI projects**
+- 🥅 2025 Goals: Achieve certifications in Azure Cloud and advance in DevOps.

 <br>